manjunathh-xyz/yolang/docs/index.md

 say greet("World")
 ```

-This defines a function that creates a greeting and prints "Hello, World!".
+This defines a function and calls it, outputting "Hello, World!".

+## Project Status

+Kexra is in active development.
+See the [roadmap](roadmap.md) for upcoming features.

 ## Community

-Kexra is an open-source project.
-Contributions, feedback, and discussions are welcome!

 - [GitHub Repository](https://github.com/manjunathh-xyz/kexra)
 - [Issues](https://github.com/manjunathh-xyz/kexra/issues)
 - [Discussions](https://github.com/manjunathh-xyz/kexra/discussions)

+---

+Built with ❤️ using TypeScript